alexnitta/node-https-example/README.md

 # node-https-example
-A simple example of how to set up HTTPS in a Node.js server with Let's Encrypt deployed on DigitalOcean
+A simple example of how to set up HTTPS in a Node.js server with Let's Encrypt.

 For the tutorial, see [Setting up HTTPS in Node.js with Let's Encrypt](http://alexnitta.com/setting-up-https-in-node-js-with-lets-encrypt/)